lacchain/david19-taskforce/Smart Contract Documentation.md

 * exp: the timestamp in milliseconds when the credential expires.
 For example: 124000
 * sex: the Sex enum which is detailed above.
 * age: age of the citizen.
 For example 35
-* latitude: This field is to save latitude part of geolocation

-    For example to describe the latitude the neighborhood Lince located in Lima-Peru (-12.040807), the contract will get -1204, it's necessary to consider the two decimals
-* zipcode: Field to know more precisely the location of a citizen.
+* geoHash: the [geoHash](https://en.wikipedia.org/wiki/Geohash) of latitude and longitude with precision 6

-    For example to describe the longitude the neighborhood Lince located in Lima-Peru (77.086474), the contract will get 7708, it's necessary to consider the two decimals
+    For example to describe the neighborhood Lince located in Lima-Peru (-12.0877217, -77.044704), the contract will receive "6mc5qb".
+Test to get a geoHash [here](https://www.movable-type.co.uk/scripts/geohash.html).

 * credentialType: the CovidCode enum which is detailed above.
 * reason: the InterruptionReason wich is detailed above.